sguox002/leetcode/leetcode-all.md

 ->>

 ## graph
+<<-399	Evaluate Division    		53.5%	Medium
+given a list of division and return the query. dfs or graph.
+->>

 <<-444	Sequence Reconstruction    		23.2%	Medium
 the original array is a permutation of 1 to n. check if given a sequence if it is uniquely constructable using the sequence. (the only one sequence can be constructed) reconstruction means building a shortest common supersequence (all sequence is a subsequence of the supersequence).